dolevd2012/final-project-swift---educaid/README.md

 # final-project-swift---educaid
+medical riddles app between other users
+The app is fully connected to firebase realtime database and firebase storage some featues of the app: Login/Register , imagepicker from gallery , popups for missing information , personal riddles tableView , entire app users riddles , top 3 players scoreboard !

 in order to run the app i used firebase Auth , firebase storage , firebase real time database
 ```